GoogleCloudPlatform/community/tutorials/generate-logs-scale/index.md

 ---
-title: Generating large volumes of logs with Python on GKE to Cloud Pub/Sub
+title: Generate a large volume of logs with Python on GKE to Pub/Sub
-description: Learn to generate large volume of logs from GKE to Cloud Pub/Sub using Locust in Python.
+description: Learn to generate a large volume of logs from GKE to Pub/Sub using Locust in Python.
 author: arieljassan
-tags: GKE, Cloud PubSub, Locust, Python
+tags: GKE, Locust, Python
-date_published: 2020-04-08
+date_published: 2020-06-08
 ---

 One of the challenges of building scalable data-intensive applications is the ability to create tests that are representative enough to simulate the scale of the system in production.
-To overcome this challenge, we need tools to generate custom test data at scale, and in this tutorial we aim to make that process easier with scripts and architure to simulate logs published to Cloud Pub/Sub.
-Cloud Pub/Sub allows ingestion of high volumes of ddata in real-time, that you can then plug into other data sinks and systems.
+To overcome this challenge, you need tools to generate custom test data at scale.
+This tutorial makes that process easier with scripts and architecture to simulate logs published to Pub/Sub.
+Pub/Sub allows ingestion of high volumes of data in real time, which you can then plug into other data sinks and systems.

-More specifically, this tutorial describes how to create a GKE (Google Kubernetes Engine) cluster, deploy a Python application that generates logs using the "Faker" library, and simulates load with the Python library "Locust".
+This tutorial describes how to create a GKE (Google Kubernetes Engine) cluster, deploy a Python application that generates logs using the Faker library, and simulate load with the Python library Locust.

-By the end of the tutorial you will also be able to monitor the cluster utilization from the Kubernetes Engine dashboard in Stackdriver and the arrival of the messages to Pub/Sub in the Cloud Console.
+By the end of the tutorial, you'll be able to monitor the cluster utilization from the Kubernetes Engine dashboard in Cloud Monitoring and the arrival of the messages to Pub/Sub in the Cloud Console.

-This tutorial assumes you already own a project in GCP and that you have the gcloud SDK already installed in your environment.
-To install gcloud SDK, see [Installing Google Cloud SDK](https://cloud.google.com/sdk/install)
+This tutorial assumes that you already have a project in Google Cloud and that you have the Cloud SDK installed in your environment.
+To install the Cloud SDK, see [Installing Google Cloud SDK](https://cloud.google.com/sdk/install).

 ## Objectives

-- Create a GKE cluster and a Cloud Pub/Sub topic.
+- Create a GKE cluster and a Pub/Sub topic.
 - Create Docker containers for the application logic and for the Locust master and workers.
-- Create Service Accounts with permissions to deploy Docker containers from Cloud Build in GKE and to publish to Cloud Pub/Sub.
+- Create Service Accounts with permissions to deploy Docker containers from Cloud Build in GKE and to publish to Pub/Sub.
 - Deploy the containers to GKE.
-- Monitor GKE cluster an Cloud Pub/Sub topic utilization.
+- Monitor GKE cluster an Pub/Sub topic utilization.

 ## Costs